Photo Gallery 1861-

 The church is noted for its pastors, and the most noted is Dr. Adam Clayton Powell, Sr. who served as the pastor from 1908 to 1936.

-In 1937, Congressman Adam Clayton Powell, Jr. succeeded his father as pastor and began serving as Pastor of Abyssinian Baptist Church in 1937 and retired from the pastorate in 1972.
+In 1937, Congressman Adam Clayton Powell, Jr. succeeded his father as Pastor of Abyssinian Baptist Church and retired from the pastorate in 1972.
 I was there when Congressman Powell was pastor, and it was noted for its great music, under the music director, Howard Dodson.
 It was sheer pleasure to sit and watch Howard play the large pipe organ and direct the well-trained choir.
-It was an awesome experience that is as fresh in my memory, as it was then.
+It was an awesome experience that is as fresh in my memory today, as it was then.

-Dr. Adam Clayton Powell, Sr., born in poverty in 1865, in southwestern Virginia, was an American pastor who developed the Abyssinian Baptist Church in Harlem, New York.
-It is located at 132 West 138th Street and is the largest Protestant congregation in the country with 10,000 members.
-People came from miles around to hear him preach, for he was a great formally educated preacher who exercised his ability and Bible knowledge each Sunday while he pastored there from 1908-1936.
+Dr. Adam Clayton Powell, Sr., born in poverty in 1865, in southwestern Virginia, was an American pastor, who developed, reorganized, the Abyssinian Baptist Church in Harlem, New York.
+He was the 17th pastor of the church.
+It is located at 132 West 138th Street and, as early as the mid 1930s, it was the largest black Protestant congregation in the country with 10,000 members.
+People came from miles around to hear Dr. Powell, Sr. preach, for he was a great formally educated preacher who exercised his ability, Bible knowledge, and understanding of social injustices to preach social gospel sermons each Sunday, from 1908-1936.
 Also, Reverend Powell was a community activist and author.
 He gave me a copy of his book, Some Rights Not Denied The Colored Race, and it is one of his sermons that was published in 1912.
 It is an awesome sermon that is as fit for blacks today as it was for Negroes in 1912.
 I will not go into the content of this book, but I will give what I think is the absolute truth about our relationship.
 When I lived a short time with him and Mama P, before he left us, I believe God spoke to him, like He did the prophets in the Old Testament, and told this Christian man to bless me with his literary perspective that attracted large crowds, all the time, I was told, to him, when he was scheduled to speak.
 I believe he blessed me with his own literary blessings that bare his soul and heart and, in reality, our common soul and heart.
 The good man spent little time bashing whites, though he did recognize their injustices toward coloreds, and used his wonderful voice and bountiful knowledge to encourage coloreds to do what they were not denied the rights to, and I spend very little time talking about whites, unless I am writing a book on racism.
 Like Papa P, I bare my soul and heart in my writings, speaking, and social media trying to encourage blacks to do what they are not denied.
 Hence, Papa P wrote and spoke for the good of coloreds in his era, and I write and speak for the good of blacks in today's era.
 It is as though his soul, heart, and perspective on race and family birthed me.
 More than that, my birth and growing up years were financially poverty stricken, just like his.
 He worked hard to overcome all his circumstances and so I am doing the same.
 One of his favorite quotes that he used to encourage Negroes to prevent juvenile delinquency, summarizes the man and summarizes me, and it reads, "I fought poverty and ignorance, conquered enemies, won moral victories, stemmed fierce tides of opposition and stood erect against contrary winds, but never had I learned to overcome indifference, the most benumbing of foes."
 What a message in one quote!
 Papa P was father of Congressman Adam Clayton Powell, Jr., and after Congressman Powell’s mother deceased, Papa P married Mrs. Inez Powell, a nurse, and a beautiful woman, inside and outside, whom I called Mama P by her request, and I called Reverend Dr. Powell, Papa P, by his request.
 By no word or act of my own, Papa P is the second man in my life after my wonderful daddy, Adam Shaw, Jr. and Mama P is the second woman in my life, after my visionary mama, Annie Bell Shaw, and both are true because I am their replicas and extensions.
 Yes, like all parents, it was they who did it.

 The summer of 1951, I was not expected to work, but I asked Mama P to get me a job and she did.
 She sent me with an Abyssinian church woman to work in a summer girls' camp and, when I returned, she gave me an unexpected party with young socialite women and a photographer on hand who wrote the party up in the popular newspaper, The New York Amsterdam News